sel-va/PLSQL-Retail-Business-Management-System/README.md

 ### **Installing**

-1. Clone the repository to your local machine git clone https://github.com/sel-va/PLSQL-Retail-Business-Management-System.git
+1. Clone the repository to your local machine in C:\sqltemp\
+git clone https://github.com/sel-va/PLSQL-Retail-Business-Management-System.git

 2. Open the project in Oracle SQL Developer or any other SQL client
 3. Connect to the database
-4. Run the SQL scripts in the following order:
+4. Run the SQL scripts in named as master_script.sql which placed in "C:\sqltemp\", it automaticaly excute all sql files in order wise.
-    - create_tables.sql
-    - insert_data.sql
-    - create_views.sql

 ## **Built With**

 - [Oracle SQL Developer](https://www.oracle.com/database/technologies/appdev/sql-developer.html)